2kodevs/Search-Engine/README.md

 make install
 ```

-# Execution ▶️
+## Execution ▶️
 We have 3 different entry points

-## Cmd execution
+### Cmd execution
 ```bash
 python main.py cmd -c <corpus-dir> -d <driver> -q <query>
 ```
 The previous command load the corpus at `<corpus-dir>` in order to find the relevant documents for the query `<query>`.
-Additionally is necessary to specify wich driver `<driver>` use to parse the corpus.
+Additionally is necessary to specify which driver `<driver>` use to parse the corpus.

 > Note there 3 drivers implemented, Cranfield, Reuters and NewsGroup.
 Feel free to add new parsers.

-## Evaluation excecution
+### Evaluation of results
 ```bash
 python main.py eval -c <corpus-dir> -d <driver> -p <param1> <param2> ...
 ```
 The previous command use the corpus at `<corpus-dir>` to test the results of the search-engine given set of queries and the group of relevant files for every one of them.

-Using the argument `-p` you are free to pass any number of `<params>` needed by the driver `<driver>` in order to parse the test suit.
+Using the argument `-p` you are free to pass any number of `<params>` needed by the driver `<driver>` in order to parse the test suite.

 > Only the Cranfield driver has an implementation for read a test suit.
-This implamentation receive 2 parameters, the first is the dir of the queries, and the second the dir of the queries answers.
+This implementation receive 2 parameters, the first is the directory of the queries, and the second the directory of the queries answers.

-## Visual application
+### Visual application
-> **Stremlit** required
+> **Streamlit** required

 To start the application just type:
 ```